Victim Advocacy Certificate Course

 • Your participation in class participation assignments comprises 20% of your grade.

-Students may drop the course with a full tuition refund less a $15 non-refundable administrative fee if written notice is sent to The Center for Legal Studies by email info@legalstudies.com by the Wednesday before class begins.
-Students may drop the course with a 50% tuition refund if written notice is sent to The Center for Legal Studies by email info@legalstudies.com anytime from the Thursday before the course begins until the first Thursday of class.
+Students may drop the course with a full tuition refund less a $50 non-refundable administrative fee if written notice is sent to CLS by BARBRI by email [email protected] by the Wednesday before class begins.
+Students may drop the course with a 50% tuition refund if written notice is sent to CLS by BARBRI by email [email protected] anytime from the Thursday before the course begins until the first Thursday of class.
 After the first Thursday of class no refunds will be issued.

-The Center for Legal Studies gratefully acknowledges contributions to the development of this course: Patty Mosher, Victim Assistance Program Director in Douglas County, Colorado, for providing access to her program and research materials; Leigh Builder, Victim Assistance Advocate in Atlanta, Georgia, for providing national information and research materials; Joseph Arseneau, former police officer and educational researcher, for providing research development and contacts as well as initial inspiration for the certificate program format; Annalisa Philbin, J.D. for her legal expertise; and Alison Hatch, Director of Continuing Education at the Center for Legal Studies, and former Legal Victim Assistant in Boulder Colorado, for editing and researching.
+CLS by BARBRI gratefully acknowledges contributions to the development of this course: Patty Mosher, Victim Assistance Program Director in Douglas County, Colorado, for providing access to her program and research materials; Leigh Builder, Victim Assistance Advocate in Atlanta, Georgia, for providing national information and research materials; Joseph Arseneau, former police officer and educational researcher, for providing research development and contacts as well as initial inspiration for the certificate program format; Annalisa Philbin, J.D. for her legal expertise; and Dr. Alison Hatch, former Director of Continuing Education at CLS by BARBRI, and former Legal Victim Assistant in Boulder Colorado, for editing and researching.